11-pog/MCModDownloader/README.md

 ### Setting up

-- go to [text](https://console.curseforge.com/#%2Fapi-keys) to get a curseforge api key
+- go to [The official CurseForge dev console](https://console.curseforge.com/#%2Fapi-keys) to get a curseforge api key
 - Open your cmd, and type "mcmm -c cf-api-key --% [the key you received]"
 - As simple as that